Funding Booster Program

 Tuesdays from 10am to noon: July 9, Sept.
 10, Oct.
 8

 (Foundry 66 Conference Room, 66 Franklin Street, Norwich)

 Drop in with your laptop and/or a grant application that you are working on or interested in.
 We’ll have a professional grant writer on hand to answer questions, read drafts, give advice and more.
 This is unstructured time to help support you as you begin or continue to write your grant application.
-We will also have information about CT Office of the Arts’ (COA) grants, including REGI, Supporting Arts, and Arts Project Grants.
-We will help walk you through the application process of COA grants.
+We will also have information about CT Office of the Arts’ (COA) grants, CT Humanities, federal grants, NEFA grants, Community Foundation, local foundations and banks, and more!

 FREE to registered Cultural Coalition partners.
 No need to register, just drop in!

 UPCOMING FEDERAL GRANTS FOR ARTS, CULTURE AND HUMANITIES FORUM

 in conjunction with U.S. Congressman Joe Courtney’s Office

 Thursday, August 1, 2019 from 9:00 to 11:30 am at Lyman Allyn Art Museum, 625 Williams Street, New London